mydobie/simple-react-redux-app/CONTRIBUTING.md

 - GitHub recognized files like README.md, CONTRIBUTING.md, and LICENSE.md.
 These file names are all capitals.
 - "Magic" folders that are used during testing are named starting and ending with "\_\_"
-- Global static variables (commonly called enums in other languages) are all caps and snake case.
+- Global static variables are all caps and snake case.

 ### If statements